vitalab/vitalab.github.io/deep-learning/_posts/2017-04-04-feature-pyramid-network.md

 Faster R-CNN on FPN with a ResNet-101 backbone is achieving state of the art on the COCO detection benchmark.
 It's also faster than Resnet-101 Faster R-CNN by a significant margin because of the weight sharing in the heads.

 ### Effect of lateral connections
-FPN performs better than normal U-Net because the U-Net's feature maps are wrong.
+FPN performs better than a normal Conv-Deconv because the Conv-Deconv's feature maps are wrong according to the authors.
-The authors argue that the locations of these maps are not precise, because these maps have been downsampled and upsampled several times.
+Indeed, they argue that the locations of these maps are not precise, because these maps have been downsampled and upsampled several times.
 There is a 10% jump in accuracy using lateral connections.